06:00-14:00, Friday, 7-31-20

 The sun was shining bright on the other side and the hike held a whole new meaning.
 I’ve felt this feeling many times before when accomplishing difficult things and/or living on the edge, but mostly from climbing mountains.
 Relief, satisfaction, elation…kind of a whole bunch of things wrapped up into one.
 All we had to do was climb another 14er and head back down a different, easier route.
 It seemed like child’s play.
 The route east to Mt.
 Evans followed a relatively broad ridge, involving just a bit of route-finding and boulder hopping.
 Here and there were a few cairns but it took a lot longer than I expected.
 The 2 guys that had passed us on the Sawtooth were already returning as we approached, along with some others that we hadn’t seen yet.
 We didn’t know who was coming or going since there are several other routes in the area.

-This was 1 of only 4 14ers so far that I (along with my buddy) have gotten to enjoy to ourselves for a reasonable length of time (arrival at the summit to departure).
+This was 1 of only 4 14ers so far that I was able to enjoy to myself for a reasonable length of time (arrival at the summit to departure).
 The others were San Luis Peak, Mt.
 Humboldt and Mt.
 Harvard.
 San Luis is still the only one where I was by myself and didn’t see anyone all the way up or down (RT 3 miles).
 This is all to say that during such perfect weather conditions, it’s pretty rare to be alone on a 14er and almost unheard of for this particular one.
 Thus, we took our time hanging out and striking silly summit poses.
-The downside is that we couldn’t get anyone to take our picture together or benefit from an organized hiker’s sign.
+The downside is that we didn’t benefit from an organized hiker’s sign.

-Some of the hits, and one miss, while trying to capture summit pictures.
-You’ll have to take my word that this is Mt Evans, since we had no sign.
+You’ll have to take my word that this is Mt Evans, since I had no sign.
 See Grays and Torreys in the background?
 That should be proof enough.

 By the time we headed back, it felt very late in the day, yet it wasn’t even noon.
 We stopped to watch some bighorn sheep cross the road while an unsuspecting cyclist nearly plowed into them as he raced downhill.
 Yikes!
 Not an obstacle you expect when riding a bike…at least not most places.
 We retraced our steps west along the ridge, meeting up with the couple we passed on the Sawtooth.
 They had a much harder time with the ledge, reporting that it was the most harrowing experience of their life.
 Like I said about an experience being easy for one person but not the next.
 But good for them, they persevered and were some of about a dozen to finish the combo route this day.